1jour1vin

 Guide des Vins Gault & Millau

 This wine borders on the sublime.
-The nose is beautifully fresh with notes of candied blackcurrant, aniseed, sloe, and menthol.
-The palate is salty, concentrated, and taut, making you want to drink every last drop.
+The nose is beautifully fresh, with notes of candied blackcurrant, anise, sloe, and menthol.
+On the palate, it is briny, concentrated, and taut, making you want to drink it right down to the last drop.

 Robert Parker - Wine Advocate